• Home

 OHSPRA Achievement Awards

 Each year, OHSPRA honors individuals, school districts and others for their outstanding contributions in school communications.
+Awards for 2026 were announced at OHSPRA's Spring Conference in April 2026.
+Stay tuned for information on the chapter's 2027 awards!

 Professional Awards